funkinater/CSVOrderImport/README.md

 * ImportOrdersFromCsv.ps1: The PowerShell script that performs most core functions
 * (folder)Watch: Target folder for dragging/dropping CSV files for import using the "watched folder" method (read more below)
 * Settings.txt: Contains API key, price set and collection location that the script needs in order to run
-* WatchFolder.ps1: Creates and registers an event handler using an instance of the FileSystemWatcher class; called from a scheduled task (only needed for using "watched-folder" method of importing orders; see "Usage > Option 2" section below)
+* WatchFolder.ps1: Creates and registers an event handler using an instance of the FileSystemWatcher class; called from a scheduled task (only needed for using "watched-folder" method of importing orders; see "Instructions for Use | Option 2" section below)

 ## Script Parameters